vasilakisfil/Introspected-REST/README.md

 As a result, we can only specify the falsy attribute in the title or details attribute of the error object, which are human-targeted, and thus informing only the end user and not the client.
-We could add extension members, as the spec suggests, to customize the error object in our needs but the final response object wouldn't be self-descriptive, unless we customly extended it.
+We could add extension members, as the spec suggests, to customize the error object in our needs but the final response object wouldn't be self-descriptive, unless we customly extended it and wrap it in a [MicroType shim](#922-microtype-shims).

 The good thing though is that normally such errors should be caught on the client-side by the introspected MicroTypes for the resource structure,